Physics engine

-A physics engine is computer software that provides an approximate simulation of certain physical systems, such as rigid body dynamics (including collision detection), soft body dynamics, and fluid dynamics, of use in the domains of computer graphics, video games and film (CGI).
+A physics engine is computer software that provides an approximate simulation of certain physical systems, typically classical dynamics, including rigid body dynamics (including collision detection), soft body dynamics, and fluid dynamics.
+It is of use in the domains of computer graphics, video games and film (CGI).
 Their main uses are in video games (typically as middleware), in which case the simulations are in real-time.
 The term is sometimes used more generally to describe any software system for simulating physical phenomena, such as high-performance scientific simulation.

 Description

 There are generally two classes of physics engines: real-time and high-precision.
-High-precision physics engines require more processing power to calculate very precise physics and are usually used by scientists and computer animated movies.
+High-precision physics engines require more processing power to calculate very precise physics and are usually used by scientists and computer-animated movies.
 Real-time physics engines—as used in video games and other forms of interactive computing—use simplified calculations and decreased accuracy to compute in time for the game to respond at an appropriate rate for game play.
+A physics engine is essentially a big calculator that does mathematics needed to simulate physics.

 Scientific engines

 One of the first general purpose computers, ENIAC, was used as a very simple type of physics engine.
 It was used to design ballistics tables to help the United States military estimate where artillery shells of various mass would land when fired at varying angles and gunpowder charges, also accounting for drift caused by wind.
 The results were calculated a single time only, and were tabulated into printed tables handed out to the artillery commanders.

 Physics engines have been commonly used on supercomputers since the 1980s to perform computational fluid dynamics modeling, where particles are assigned force vectors that are combined to show circulation.
 Due to the requirements of speed and high precision, special computer processors known as vector processors were developed to accelerate the calculations.
 The techniques can be used to model weather patterns in weather forecasting, wind tunnel data for designing air- and watercraft or motor vehicles including racecars, and thermal cooling of computer processors for improving heat sinks.
 As with many calculation-laden processes in computing, the accuracy of the simulation is related to the resolution of the simulation and the precision of the calculations; small fluctuations not modeled in the simulation can drastically change the predicted results.

 Tire manufacturers use physics simulations to examine how new tire tread types will perform under wet and dry conditions, using new tire materials of varying flexibility and under different levels of weight loading.
+The simulations optimize tire operations, material selection, costs, and enhance time efficiency.